wujastyk/ledmac/README.md

 The main documentation file in this repo is [ledmac.pdf](https://github.com/wujastyk/ledmac/blob/master/ledmac.pdf).

 See the [Github EDMAC repo](https://github.com/wujastyk/edmac/blob/master/README.md) for further documentation on the history of this package.

+Peter Wilson is perhaps best known for authoring the well-known and influential [Memoir package](https://ctan.org/pkg/memoir).
+Dave Walden conducted a fine interview with Peter in 2006 that can be read [on the TUG website](https://tug.org/interviews/wilson.html).